 VIISTA is an innovative certificate program that trains non-lawyers to become Department of Justice accredited representatives.
 It aims to democratize information and expand the ecosystem of people engaged in immigration justice.

-VIISTA continues to grow and innovate and aims to use the best available software and infrastructure to provide a seamless, effective program to get immigrant advocates accredited and into the immigration system defending the rights of their communities.
+VIISTA continues to grow and innovate and aims to use the best available software and infrastructure to provide a seamless, effective program to get immigrant advocates accredited to defend the rights of their communities.